Fake It (Seether song)

 "Fake It" is a song by South African rock band Seether.
 It is the first single from the band's album Finding Beauty in Negative Spaces.
 The single quickly rose to number one on both the Billboard Hot Mainstream Rock Tracks and Hot Modern Rock Tracks charts.
 It also reached number 56 on the Billboard Hot 100, the second highest of their singles after "Broken", which reached number 20.
-The single was certified platinum by the RIAA.
+The single was certified 3x platinum by the RIAA, silver by the BPI, and 2x platinum by the RMNZ.

 The original version of the song was first recorded in singer Shaun Morgan's bedroom and was an iTunes exclusive bonus track named "Quirk," included with pre-orders of Finding Beauty in Negative Spaces.

+In May 2021, for the 40th anniversary of Hot Mainstream Rock Tracks, Billboard ranked "Fake It" at number 10 on its list of the 100 most successful songs in the chart's history; in September 2023, the magazine ranked the song at number 93 on a similar retrospective list for the 35th anniversary of Hot Modern Rock Tracks (which by then had been renamed to Alternative Airplay).

 Music video

 The music video, which was directed by Tony Petrossian, debuted on Seether's website as part of a "worldwide fan premiere" on October 23, 2007, the same day the album was released.
 It shows Shaun Morgan filming a music video on a plane set, with women dancing seductively around him.
 It then goes on to show the band playing in a snowy clearing and an industrial looking arena surrounded by fans.
 Each setting is then inundated with various parts of the others, such as having the scantily clad models from the plane dance through the snowy clearing, revealing all the various music video tropes to be faked in some way, through the use of props, bluescreen, or computer manipulation, reflecting the theme of the lyrics.